United-Philanthropy-Forum/km-starter-kit/README.md

 The Pantheon site should also have the km_collaborative profile installed.

-## Managing failures:

-If the script fails, you will end up with a broken setup.
-The only way to fix this is to delete the Pantheon site and Github repo and start again.
-The most common error is on Drupal installation, getting an out of memory error.
-To work around this, re-run the script, but add another argument: `--profile='minimal'`.
-This will skip the bigger KMC installation process.
-Once this succeeds, you'll need to run the proper profile installation on a local instance of the site and upload your database to the Pantheon Dev site.

 ## Configuring for the global context

 We now have a site who's deployment process is tied to your personal Github account.
 We don't want this!
 Change this to the use the UPF CI bot account: